gaoyuanliang/covid19_knowledge_graph/README.md

 # Covid 19 Knowledge Graph with Neo4j

-Building a Knowledge graph of covid19 on neo4j
+Building a Knowledge graph of covid19 on neo4j, from the data of Wikipedia data, Wikidata, by SPARQL quarying

+If you are working on similar projects, I am happy to help.
+Contact me by gaoyuanliang@outlook.com

 <img src="https://github.com/gaoyuanliang/covid_knowledge_graph/raw/master/WX20200819-180451%402x.png" width="800">